pixelated/puppet-pixelated/README.md

 Install phantomjs:
 `$ npm install phantomjs -g`

-Setting staging host as pixelated-platform on the TESTHOST environment variable:
+Setting your host as pixelated-platform on the TESTHOST environment variable:
-`$ export TESTHOST=staging.pixelated-project.org`
+`$ export TESTHOST=<your-host-url>`

 And to run:
 $behave